 The cannon counter tells the captain how many cannons are currently loaded on the vessel.
 This is particularly useful during Battle Navigation.

 Advertising for Jobbers and Swabbies

 Often a pirate captain or officer will want to set sail without a full compliment of crew, and there be a handy way to call up pirates eager for a job at sea: use the 'Hiring Jobbers' checkbox!

-This will do two things: post a notice on the Voyages tab of the Notice Board, and bring aboard up to four Swabbies to help ye sail.
+This will do two things: post a notice on the Voyages tab of the Notice Board, and bring aboard a number of Swabbies to help ye sail.

 Swabbies are non-player pirates who love to sail at your beck and call.
 They are uniformly Able in their abilities, but are glad to take orders and charge no wages for their efforts!
 They will even fight by yer side in a battle!
 Just do not expect them to be terribly clever or witty.

 When yer vessel is hiring jobbers, you will be notified whenever players who view the Notice Board and apply for your posting.
 If you like the look of the applicant, simply type /job <pirate name> and they will be offered the job.
 When they accept, they will be automatically whisked aboard your vessel.

 Swabbies only stick around to fill out an empty ship's numbers, so in most cases, hiring a player will cause a Swabbie to exit the vessel and go back to playing dominoes or whatever it is that Swabbies do in their off hours.

 Taking Down the Notice